mreschka/helios2mqtt/README.md

     * `2` means connected to both, mqtt and helios KWL

 * `helios/set/xxx`:
 Can be used for changing variables in helios KWL.
 Set is now implemented but without any checks.
-The published value will be wirtten as it is.
+The published value will be written as it is.
 Please read [Helios easyControls Modbus Gateway TCP/IP](https://www.heliosventilatoren.de/mbv/kwl_modbus_easycontrols_82269-001_0917.pdf) for the correct format and/or use the information in helios_Vers.json.

 ### FHEM integration